SarvarKh/SQL-Zoo/README.md

 # SQL zoo solutions
 > This is collection of solutions from tutorial 0 - 9 for sqlzoo.net.

-## For original tasks and theri descriptions
+## For original tasks and their descriptions
 Visit [SQL-ZOO website](https://sqlzoo.net/wiki/SQL_Tutorial)

 ## Content